 Carleton does not issue the first pay check to Teaching Assistants until the end of the first month of each term.
 Teaching Assistants holding a TA position of 130 hours can apply for the TA Advance, and receive short-term funding to help them bridge the gap in income.
 Via the TA Advance, you can receive up to $750 in the middle of the first month of the term.
 Any amount received via the Advance is repaid to Carleton through automatic deductions on your first three pay checks.

-PLEASE NOTE the application deadline is September 6th, at 4:30pm
+PLEASE NOTE the application deadline is Friday, January 15th, 4:30pm

 You can download a the TA Advance application form here.

 NEW you can now make online claims.
 Click HERE to find out how

 All Teaching Assistants at Carleton, in addition to any coverage they may have through the GSA, CUSA, or any other agency, have access to a variety of benefits, including:

 You can see how much overall coverage you have for vision, dental, physiotherapy, and chiropractic care in the Benefits Booklet (pdf).

 How do I access my benefits/submit a claim?

 For everything other than a UHIP claim, there are 3 ways to submit a claim: